Scott Sinclair (politician)

-Scott Sinclair (born September 12, 1984) is a Canadian politician and former hockey player from Alberta.
-He has been a member of the Legislative Assembly of Alberta (MLA) for the riding of Lesser Slave Lake since 2023, having succeeded Pat Rehn in that year's election.
+Scott Sinclair (born September 12, 1984) is a Canadian politician and former hockey player who has served as a member of the Legislative Assembly of Alberta (MLA) for the riding of Lesser Slave Lake since 2023.
+He is a member of the United Conservative Party (UCP).

-Sinclair is First Nation, and was the UCP’s only Indigenous candidate in the 2023 election.

-Having been elected as a United Conservative MLA, on March 7, 2025 Sinclair was removed from the UCP Caucus over comments made criticizing the budget.

-In July 2025, along with Peter Guthrie, Sinclair announced plans to form a new political party in the name of the Progressive Conservatives.
-Later that month, it was announced that Sinclair and Guthrie would be joining the Alberta Party and rebranding it as the Progressive Conservative Party.

-Biography
+Life and career

 Sinclair is the son of Gordon and Val Sinclair.
-He played major junior hockey in the Saskatchewan Junior Hockey League (SJHL) and Alberta Junior Hockey League (AJHL) with the Estevan Bruins, Lloydminster Blazers and Yorkton Terriers, winning a league championship in the 2004–05 season with Yorkton.
+He played junior hockey in the Saskatchewan Junior Hockey League (SJHL) and Alberta Junior Hockey League (AJHL) with the Estevan Bruins, Lloydminster Blazers and Yorkton Terriers, winning a league championship in the 2004–05 season with Yorkton.
 He works in the auto glass business.

 He is Non-status First Nations, and one of three Indigenous MLAs elected in the 2023 election.
 Following his election, he became Parliamentary Secretary for Indigenous Policing.
+He was the UCP's only Indigenous candidate in the 2023 election.

+On March 7, 2025, Sinclair was removed from the UCP caucus over comments made criticizing that year's budget.

+In July 2025, along with Peter Guthrie, Sinclair announced plans to form a new political party in the name of the Progressive Conservatives.
+Later that month, it was announced that Sinclair and Guthrie would be joining the Alberta Party and rebranding it as the Progressive Conservative Party.
+However, he never ended up joining the newly-formed Progressive Tory Party of Alberta.
+In early May 2026, Sinclair returned to the UCP caucus.